-‘Sonnet 42,’ also known as ‘That thou hast her it is not all my grief,’ number forty-two of one hundred fifty-four that Shakespeare wrote over his lifetime.
+‘Sonnet 42,’ also known as ‘That thou hast her it is not all my grief,’ is number forty-two of one hundred fifty-four that Shakespeare wrote over his lifetime.
 It is part of the Fair Youth sequence of sonnets (numbers one through one hundred twenty-six).
 In this particular poem, the speaker discusses the Fair Youth’s betrayal of him.
 The youth greatly disappointed the speaker by sleeping with his mistress.
 This is something that he has been discussing in the previous stanzas and which he recently decided to forgive the youth for.

 Explore Sonnet 42

 The speaker goes through the first twelve lines of this poem debating what is going to happen to the love in his life.
 He’s no longer mad at the youth, but he is acknowledging the fact that he has been hurt.
-If the mistress loves the youth then he’s lost that love, but is the youth loves the mistress back then he has lost everything.
-In the final two lines of ‘Sonnet 42,’ the speaker decides that neither of these things need to be true.
+If the mistress loves the youth then he’s lost that love, but if the youth loves the mistress back then he has lost everything.
+In the final two lines of ‘Sonnet 42,’ the speaker decides that neither of these things needs to be true.
 Instead, since he and the youth are really the same people, in heart and mind, the mistress never cheated and the speaker has lost nothing.

 ‘Sonnet 42’ by William Shakespeare is a fourteen-line sonnet that is structured in the form known as a “Shakespearean” or English sonnet.
 The poem is made up of three quatrains, or sets of four lines, and one concluding couplet, or set of two rhyming lines.
 They follow a consistent rhyme scheme of ABAB CDCD EFEF GG and are written in iambic pentameter.
 This means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.